Browse Rentals

 Privacy and convenience is one of the biggest reasons that people choose pied-à-terres, but the unique and authentic experience you'll have really sets it apart from vacation rentals and hotels.
 Many pied-à-terres are located in historic buildings or neighborhoods, giving you a more than a glimpse into the local culture and history of the area.
 It's fascinating to see the things that more quotidian folks would while experiencing their way of life the way they would themselves.
 No need to ask a guide when you can see it all for yourself, steps away from your door!

 Finally, staying in a pied-à-terre can provide a sense of community.
-Many of these accommodations are located in residential areas, allowing you to interact with locals and experience the area as a resident rather than a tourist.
+Many of these accommodations are located in residential areas, allowing you to interact with locals and experience the area as a resident, not a tourist.
 This can lead to unique and memorable experiences that you may not have had otherwise.

 4. Flexibility